rancher/rancher.github.io/rancher/v1.3/en/api/v2-beta/api-resources/index.md

 [Host]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/api/{{page.apiVersion}}/api-resources/host/)|
 ---|
-Hosts are the most basic unit of resource within Rancher and is represented as any Linux server, virtual or physical, with the following minimum requirements. <br> <br> * Any modern Linux distribution that supports Docker 1.10.3+. <br> * Must be able to communicate with the Rancher server via http or https through the pre-configured port (Default is 8080). <br> * Must be routable to any other hosts belonging to the same environment to leverage Rancher's cross-host networking for Docker containers.<br> <br> Rancher also supports Docker Machine and allows you to add your host via any of its supported drivers. |
+Hosts are the most basic unit of resource within Rancher and is represented as any Linux server, virtual or physical, with the following minimum requirements. <br> <br> * Any modern Linux distribution with a [supported version of Docker]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/hosts/#supported-docker-versions). <br> * Must be able to communicate with the Rancher server via http or https through the pre-configured port (Default is 8080). <br> * Must be routable to any other hosts belonging to the same environment to leverage Rancher's cross-host networking for Docker containers.<br> <br> Rancher also supports Docker Machine and allows you to add your host via any of its supported drivers. |

 <br>